agnelvishal/docs/docs/tutorials/hub/production-auth.md

 # Production mode

-You've not had time to build and test your app using the insecure keys described in the [development mode](development-mode.md) section.
+Hope you've had time to build and test your app using the insecure keys described in the [development mode](development-mode.md) section.
 Now, you want to convert your app to running in production mode.
 To do so, you'll need to:

 1. Generate a new API key and secret that has mandatory signing enabled.
 2. Set up an authorization endpoint that will hold your API secret and any optional user model for your app.